Quick Answer

 When travel is booked, update your tracker before you move on.
 Use: If I book travel, then I update my residency tracker before I close the confirmation tab.

 Capture the trip details and a source-document reference while they are visible.
-Add a note field for: Add current residency rule criteria after verification.
+Before the tracker is used for a decision, verify the exact residency criteria and source-document references against current official records, adviser records, or approved operating records.
 Then run a calm weekly or monthly reconciliation against your calendar and confirmations so changes are corrected while they are still easy to trace.

 Keep account monitoring mechanical, not emotional.
 Use: If my account review checkpoint is reached, then I refresh my account register from current statements.

 Your register should stay current on account status and statement references.
-If a filing decision may apply, keep a visible placeholder: Add current filing threshold after verification (and related form/deadline details after verification).
+If a filing decision may apply, verify the exact threshold, related form details, and deadline details against current official records, adviser records, or approved operating records before using the register for that decision.
 Do not treat a generic AI summary as a final compliance decision; use verified criteria tied to your facts.

 The safest receipt workflow is simple and immediate.
 Use: If I receive a receipt, then I store it immediately using my naming convention.